-Since 1987, Flavia Mastrella and Antonio Rezza have created thirteen plays performed by Rezza, specifically:
+Since 1987, Flavia Mastrella and Antonio Rezza have created fourteen plays performed by Rezza, specifically:

 Extracts of these plays have been shown on the television channels RAI 1, RAI 2, CANALE 5, TMC, VIDEOMUSIC, ITALIA UNO, LA SEPT ART and the plays have reaped awards at all the major international comedy festivals (Cetona, Forte dei Marmi, Grottammare, Polverigi).

 In 1990 they set up the photographic exhibition The Visi…goths held in Giovanni Semerano’s gallery “Il Fotogramma”: ironic simulations of concepts, objects and characters are projected, and chase one another, on A. Rezza’s face.
 F. Mastrella was in charge of the stage design, Angelo Fratini was the author of the photographs, and A. Rezza and Massimo Camilli conceived the exhibition.
 “Il Fotogramma” will hold every initiative of the duo until 1998.
 In 1991 the duo shoots the short film Suppietij (winner of the first prize at the Fano Film Festival).
 In the same year, Beard and Tie is shown in French at the Avignon Festival.

 In 1992 Antonio Rezza shoots the short films The Old Man Within (winner of the Golden Seagull at the Bellaria Film Festival for independent cinema) and The Divine Providence (winner of the first prize at theBolzano Short Film Festival, section “New Works”).
 Flavia Mastrella wins the “Sebastiano Oschman Gradenigo” award for young Roman photographers.
 Debut in Milan Bury Me in the Furnaces.